 Remember that the primary tradeoff will be control/convenience.
 Wix & WordPress.com are both hosted platforms interested in providing the best, most convenient experience.

-But to get the convenient experience, there’s a tradeoff with control & features (since they have to control the environment to provide the best experience).
+But to get a convenient experience, there’s a tradeoff with control & features (since they have to control the environment to provide the best experience).

 If either Wix or WordPress.com doesn’t have a feature you want, you can’t just add it.
 If you want to migrate to a new platform – you can’t just pick up, leave and start elsewhere with your exact same website.